Skip to main content

 Diwali is the five-day festival of lights, celebrated by millions of Hindus, Sikhs and Jains across the world.
 It’s a festival of new beginnings and the triumph of good over evil, and light over darkness.
 Those who celebrate decorate and illuminate the inside and outside of their homes with lights, perform dances, light fireworks and partake in family meals.
 It’s observed every year in late October or November.

-How St. Jude patients celebrate Diwali
+How St. Jude patients and supporters celebrate Diwali

 St. Jude patient Aditya and his sister wear colorful outfits for Diwali.